EU User Manual Requirements: How to Create Compliant CE User Manuals

 It may be that you won’t find any relevant directive for your product.
 In that case, you have a product that is not part of CE marking.
 Within the EU, any manufacturer can make use of Europe-specific harmonised standards in order to be in compliance with relevant safety and health specifications.
 This will enable the manufacturer to attach CE marking.
 Again, often these specifications establish requirements and instructions.

 It is important to note that not every product must comply with CE marking and therefore do not need the 'logo'.
 The fact is that CE marking should only be applied to products specifically denoted by EU harmonisation legislation.

-EU legislation that requires the CE mark to be applied to covered products (also known as CE marking harmonisation legislation) covers product groupings such as machinery, telecommunications equipment, medical apparatus, and toys.
+EU legislation that requires the CE mark to be applied to covered products (also known as CE marking harmonisation legislation.
+See here for more information on how to CE mark a product) covers product groupings such as machinery, telecommunications equipment, medical apparatus, and toys.
 Legislation has been developed for more than 20 types of products.